-Flowers attract pollinating insects
+Flowers are letting down pollinating insects

 Samson Acoca-Pidolle, University of Montpellier